 White walls, units and accessories help keep a compact kitchen light and airy.
 To give a country scheme a contemporary update, team a butler sink and real wood worktops with modern units and appliances.
 Add charm with potted hydrangeas and sweet bunting.

 Opt for a sink that is sunken into the worktop, so that the work surface can be one continuous piece.
 This makes for a sleek and stylish finish and allows the worktop to become the hero.
-Adding horizontal notches into the surface beside the sink, will create a dedicated area for washing up.
+Adding horizontal notches into the surface beside the kitchen sink ideas will create a dedicated area for drying dishes.

 Combine high-gloss units, shiny quartz worktops and a reflective glass splashblack for a stylish and modern kitchen.
 A taupe colourway will add warmth, while a smart patterned roller blind streamlines the look.
 You'll find it easy to clean with no grout lines to worry about, too!